 Underground Storage Tank Removal and Disposal Contractor

-Danosh Construction is an experienced and professional Underground Storage Tank removal contractor, offering services for the decommissioning and removal of decommissioned and/or abandoned underground oil tanks.
+Danosh Construction is an experienced and professional Buried and Underground Fuel Storage Tank removal contractor, offering services for the decommissioning and removal of decommissioned and/or abandoned underground oil tanks.
 We carry full liability insurance and are licensed with the Technical Standards and Safety Authority (TSSA), and the Ontario Ministry of the Environment, Conservation and Parks.
-We also possess all the required equipment to complete the removal of a UST of any size, in any location!
+We also possess all the required equipment to complete the removal of a UST of any size, in any location.

 What is an Underground Storage Tank?

 An underground storage tank (UST) is a tank buried underneath the ground, ranging in size, and used to hold a variety of substances like fuel and oil.
 They are commonly used to heat homes, run backup generators, or as a reserve tank.
 Other commonly used names are Underground Oil Tank, Underground Fuel Storage Tank (UFST), or Abandoned Underground Storage Tank.